freqtrade/freqtrade/docs/strategy-customization.md

 By letting the bot know how much history is needed, backtest trades can start at the specified timerange during backtesting and hyperopt.

 !!!
 Warning
-    `startup_candle_count` should be below `ohlcv_candle_limit` (which is 500 for most exchanges) - since only this amount of candles will be available during trading operations.
+    `startup_candle_count` should be below `ohlcv_candle_limit` (which is 500 for most exchanges) - since only this amount of candles will be available during Dry-Run/Live Trade operations.

 #### Example

-Let's try to backtest 1 month (January 2019) of 5m candles.
+Let's try to backtest 1 month (January 2019) of 5m candles using the an example strategy with EMA100, as above.

 ``` bash
 freqtrade backtesting --timerange 20190101-20190201 --ticker-interval 5m
 ```

-Since backtesting knows it needs 100 candles to generate valid buy-signals, it'll load data from `20190101 - (100 * 5m)` - which is ~2019-12-31 15:30:00.
+Assuming `startup_candle_count` is set to 100, backtesting knows it needs 100 candles to generate valid buy signals.
+It will load data from `20190101 - (100 * 5m)` - which is ~2019-12-31 15:30:00.
-If this data is available, Indicators will be calculated with this extended timerange.
-The startup period (Up to 2019-01-01 00:00:00) will then be removed before starting backtesting.
+If this data is available, indicators will be calculated with this extended timerange.
+The instable startup period (up to 2019-01-01 00:00:00) will then be removed before starting backtesting.

 !!!
 Note
-    If data for the startup-period is not available, then the timerange will be adjusted to account for this startup period - so Backtesting would start at 2019-01-01 08:30:00.
+    If data for the startup period is not available, then the timerange will be adjusted to account for this startup period - so Backtesting would start at 2019-01-01 08:30:00.

 ### Buy signal rules